Vasanthi Chathurani

-Vasantha Doreen Peterson (born 18 October 1959: වසන්ති චතුරානි), popularly as Vasanthi Chathurani, is an actress in Sri Lankan cinema and television.
+Vasantha Doreen Peterson (born 18 October 1959: වසන්ති චතුරානි), popularly known as Vasanthi Chathurani, is an actress in Sri Lankan cinema and television.
 An extremely natural actress, Vasanthi Chathurani is one of the most successful personalities on Sri Lanka's silver and small screen.
 At the age 16, she made her debut as a teenager in Sumitra Peiris's Gehenu Lamai.

 Personal life

 She was born on 18 October 1959 in Bandarawatta, Gampaha, Sri Lanka.
 Her father Stanley Peterson, served in the Army, and her mother Lilavathi Peterson, died when she was a child.
 She had one older sister, Vinita Helen.
 Both of them grew up in the house of her grandmother, Maggie Nona and grandfather, K.K.
 Albert.
 She completed education from Holy Cross Convent, Gampaha.

 At the age of 20, she married the businessman Kumarasiri Gunawardhana on October 18, 1981 by an arbitrary decision.
 They have one son named Kavinda Asanga Gunawardena, a graphic designer.
 Her husband died suddenly on February 10, 1992, when Vasanthi was 33 years old.